 Around the world, political, technological and economic changes have placed new strains on media freedom.
 As a result, there is a need to find new ways to reform media policies and regulate the media sector.
 Media has the ability to facilitate greater participation in public life, to serve as a platform for dialogue and protect the rights of individuals.
 If media is to fulfil its potential role, updated regulatory frameworks need to be in place and adapted to the new media landscape.

-The Sida financed International Training Programme, ITP, Media Regulation in a Democratic Framework is focusing on this full-scale capacity building programme aiming at actual change towards a more efficient and sustainable planning and implementation of self-regulation of the media.
+The Sida-financed International Training Programme (ITP), Media Regulation in a Democratic Framework, is a full-scale capacity building programme aimed at actual change towards a more efficient and sustainable planning and implementation of media self-regulation.

-- increased awareness of human rights, gender equality and security for journalists and other media actors
+Increased awareness about human rights, gender equality and security for journalists and other media actors

-- and increased knowledge and capacity to initiate a structured long term transformation work within and outside the respective organisations.
+Increased knowledge and capacity to initiate a structured long-term transformation work within and outside the respective organisations.

-The programme targets individuals that in different ways can promote standards and self-regulation of the media sector in their respective countries.
+The programme targets individuals who in different ways can promote standards and self-regulation of the media sector in their respective countries.
 They may represent different sectors such as media councils, judicial institutions, independent freedom of speech organisations, policy institutions, relevant ministries, parliamentary committees and independent media outlets.
-Despite the focus on individuals, the programme is primarily targeting organisations who have the interest and capacity to participate in the programme over several years, to drive change processes over long-time periods and to cooperate with other organisations in the programme even though they may have different opinions on regulatory frameworks.
+Despite the focus on individuals, the programme is primarily targeting organisations who have the interest and capacity to participate in the programme over several years, to drive change processes over long periods of time and to cooperate with other organisations in the programme even though they may have different opinions on regulatory frameworks.

-The ITP is a long term engagement and Sida is opening for altogether 26 programmes.
+The ITP is a long-term engagement in which Sida-funding is available for 26 programmes in total.